40. Optimal Unemployment Insurance#

 Recall that under autarky the value for an unemployed worker satisfies the Bellman equation

-At the optimal choice of \(a\), we have the first order condition for this problem as:
+At the optimal choice of \(a\), we have first-order necessary condition:

 with equality when a >0.

-Given an interest rate \(\bar{r}\), we can solve the autarky problem as follows:
+Given a value of parameter \(\bar{r}\), we can solve the autarky problem as follows:

 1. Guess \(V^u \in \mathbb{R}^{+}\)